 Here is more info about this intense form of grief.

 When you experience masked grief, you may not even be aware that symptoms such as anger or impulsive behavior are related to a loss.
 You may be – often subconsciously – trying to mask the grief you are feeling at the loss of someone.

 This type of grief is often typical of men in our culture.
 You mask your grief in order to save face or appear stronger.
 Learn more here.

 Inhibited Grief can be identified you display physical ailments instead of grief.
 Your feelings of grief may be too painful so your body manifests them in other ways.

 Collective Grief is when grief affects a whole community, city, country, or even the world.
-People will be feeling a sense of hopelessness, loss and despair is felt by a group of people.
+People feel a collective a sense of hopelessness, loss, and despair when a large-scale or sensational tragedy strikes.

 The COVID-19 pandemic would be considered a source of collective grief.
-A natural disaster such as an earthquake or hurricane results in collective grief.
-The terrorist attack of 9-11 is a collective grief.
-And of course we would be remiss if we didn’t include wars on the list.
+A natural disaster such as an earthquake or hurricane, the terrorist attacks of 9-11, and any act of war or any headline-making tragedy can result in collective grief.

 Cumulative Grief is when a current loss may dredge up feelings of a loss you have suffered in the past.
 It can happen to you when you experience loses in close succession.

 Again, this doesn’t need to be just the loss through death.
 It could be the loss of a relationship on top of losing a job, or moving away from family and then learning of a loved one’s health diagnosis.

 If you are suffering from prolonged grief, you may gravitate towards things that remind you of the loved one that has died, or you may go toward the other extreme and avoid all memories of your loved one.